 The GDPR requires organizations to take measures to minimize the amount of personally identifiable information they store and ensure that they do not store any information for longer than necessary.
 The GDPR also sets out that all data processing has to have a lawful basis, such as explicit consent from the data subject.
 While consent has been required previously as well to retain staff or candidate data, the GDPR requires HR professionals to ask for “specific, informed and unambiguous” consent.
 Furthermore, HR professionals are only allowed to use the data for the specific purpose for which it was given.
 Hence, employees must explicitly opt in to allow their employers to process their personal data.

 What are the rights of employees under the GDPR?

-HR professionals will have to make employees fully aware of what personal data they process and for what purpose.
-HR will also have to ensure that the personal data is accurate, complete and up to date and enable employees to access them.
-Furthermore, under the so-called right to be forgotten, employees will be entitled to require their employer to erase personal data held about them in certain circumstances.
-This can be the case when the data are no longer necessary for the purpose for which they were originally collected, or if the employee withdrawns his/her consent.
+HR professionals have to make employees fully aware of what personal data they process and for what purpose.
+HR also have to ensure that the personal data is accurate, complete and up to date and enable employees to access them.
+Furthermore, under the so-called right to be forgotten, employees entitled to require their employer to erase personal data held about them in certain circumstances.
+This can be the case when the data is no longer necessary for the purpose for which it was originally collected, or if the employee withdrawns his/her consent.

 Are HR professionals responsible for data managed by third parties?

 The information HR departments possess might be held or processed by third party systems, for example payroll processing or cloud-based HR management tools, or shared with third parties such as headhunting firms.
 However, HR professionals are responsible to protect personal data even if they use third-party services (data processors) to manage data on their behalf and have to make sure that these services only process data in a compatible way with the original legal basis.
 Hence, HR professionals need to understand all the data flows across their IT systems and should use services that provide the highest protection.

 Do HR professionals need to notify data breaches to their employees?